philtc/steno-typing-practice/readme.md

 - Characters can be 'skipped' by pressing (or chording) the tab key
 - Typed text is dimmed
 - Skipped characters are underlined
-- Difficult words can be saved to a text file
+- Words can be skipped and saved to a text file
+- Graph your speed

 ## Dependancies
 The main program requires: